Multi-Modal Multi-Agent Reinforcement Learning for Radiology Report Generation: Abstract

 \section{Abstract}

-We propose MARL-Rad, a novel multi-modal multi-agent reinforcement learning framework for radiology report generation that coordinates region-specific agents and a global integrating agent, optimized via clinically verifiable rewards.
-Unlike prior single-model reinforcement learning or post-hoc agentization of independently trained models, our method jointly trains multiple agents and optimizes the entire agent system through reinforcement learning.
-Experiments on the MIMIC-CXR and IU X-ray datasets show that MARL-Rad consistently improves clinically efficacy (CE) metrics such as RadGraph, CheXbert, and GREEN scores, achieving state-of-the-art CE performance.
-Further analyses confirm that MARL-Rad enhances laterality consistency and produces more accurate, detail-informed reports.
+We propose \textbf{MARL-Rad}, a multi-modal multi-agent reinforcement learning framework for radiology report generation that trains the entire agentic system on policy within its deployed radiology workflow.
+MARL-Rad addresses the limitation of post-hoc agentization, where fixed LLMs are organized into hand-designed agentic workflows without being optimized for their assigned roles.
+Our framework decomposes chest X-ray interpretation into region-specific agents and a global integrating agent, and jointly optimizes them using clinically verifiable rewards.
+Experiments on the MIMIC-CXR and IU X-ray datasets show that MARL-Rad consistently improves clinical efficacy metrics such as RadGraph, CheXbert, and GREEN scores, achieving state-of-the-art clinical efficacy performance.
+Further analyses show that MARL-Rad improves laterality consistency and produces more accurate and detailed reports.
+A blinded clinician evaluation further suggests that MARL-Rad produces reports clinically comparable to ground-truth reports.